FabWie/DataScience_Blog_Post_Project/README.md

 Write a Data Science Blog Post (part of the Udacity "DataScience" nanodegree program)

 # Project Overview :
 The Data Science Blog Post Project is part of the Udacity “Data Science” nanodegree progam.
-For the project, a dataset from x was used.
+For the project, a dataset containing Airbnb listings in Munich was used for the project.
+This dataset was scraped on December 26, 2023.

 # Problem Statement: